 Most nonprofit leaders aren’t thinking about nonprofit fractional staffing when things are going well.

 They think about it when something isn’t working.
 A role has been open for months.
 A key person left.
 The development function is limping along.
 The team is doing their best, but their best is running out.
-And the default assumption is almost always the same: we need to hire.
+The default assumption is almost always the same: we need to hire.
 That instinct isn’t wrong.
 But it’s worth pausing before the job description gets posted.

 The Nonprofit Fractional Staffing Question Most Leaders Skip